themindfulbit/td/_content/1-episodes/2013-11-22-056-sonos-showdown.md

 {{ theme:partial src="timestamp" url="{{ soundcloud-url }}" time="21:29" }}

-* Good, but not exceptional from the smaller sized speakers.
+* Good, but not exceptional from the smaller-sized speakers.
 * A pair of Play:1s may be a better choice than a Play:5, with the caveat that the Play:1 does not have an aux-in port

 <blockquote class="twitter-tweet" lang="en"><p>I’m a dummy.
 No Aux in on Sonos Play:1 means no airplay, means no deal.
 Back to Amazon.</p>&mdash; macdrifter (@macdrifter) <a href="https://twitter.com/macdrifter/statuses/392767352460550144">October 22, 2013</a></blockquote>